agtzdimi/flight-service/README.md

 ### Prerequisites

-Docker should installed when using the docker-compose binary. if Docker is not utilized, NodeJS v16 was used for the development.
+Docker should installed to utilize docker-compose binary. if Docker is not utilized, NodeJS v16 can be used (version used at the development).

 ### Installation steps